The answer comes instantly, without a shred of hesitation.

 Sighing inwardly, a perfectly white pill, without any sort of markings or decorations, appears in the air next to me, held aloft by telekinesis.
 With the hand not supporting her back, I gently open Lilly’s mouth, and the white pill floats inside and down her throat.

 Through my contact with Lilly, it becomes immediately obvious when the pill starts to take effect.
 An inexhaustible, humongous amount of qi suddenly starts flowing within her small body.
 However, it is so controlled and gentle that, if I wasn’t directly touching her and looking for it inside her, I wouldn’t notice anything’s happening at all.
 Yet, there is now so much qi within her that it’s a wonder her whole body doesn’t just disintegrate on the spot.
-Even the strands of my soul force I had inserted into Lilly to check her precise state all dissipate instantaneously under that powerful force, like small wisps of fog in the face of a gigantic tornado.
+Even the strands of my soul force I had inserted into Lilly to check her precise state all dissipate instantaneously under that powerful force, like little drops washed up in a vast, limitless ocean.

 Worthy of its name and reputation.